An Honest Assessment for Residential Remodelers and Commercial GCs

 Automated Client Communication Throughout the Project

 Jobber can send automated appointment reminders before crew visits — confirming the scheduled date and time so clients can plan their day accordingly.
 Crew members on Jobber can send “on my way” messages from the mobile app when they leave the previous job, giving clients a real-time heads-up before arrival.
 Automated follow-up after project completion triggers a review request message, converting the goodwill of a completed renovation into a public Google or Facebook review before the client’s attention moves on.
-For a remodeling GC who has been relying on individual staff members to remember to send these messages — and who has experienced the variable quality and consistency that comes from manual communication processes — the automation layer creates a consistent professional experience on every project regardless of which staff member is handling the job.

 Two-Way SMS on the Grow Plan